Treatment options for chronic myeloid leukaemia (CML)

 Stem cell transplant

 After the chemotherapy you have the new stem cells into your bloodstream through a drip.
-You usually have a stem cell transplant using stem cells from a donor.
+These stem cells make their way to the bone marrow.
+Here they make the you need to recover.

 Treatment by phase